GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

         kubectl get secret proxy-config --namespace=gke-system -o yaml \
             | sed 's/namespace: .*/namespace: logging-system/' | kubectl apply -f -

-1. Replace variables in `kubernetes/fluentbit-configmap.yaml` and
-    `kubernetes/fluentbit-daemonset.yaml` with the environment variables you
+1. Replace variables in the `kubernetes/fluentbit-configmap.yaml` and `kubernetes/fluentbit-daemonset.yaml` files with the environment variables you set above.
-    set above.

         envsubst < kubernetes/fluentbit-configmap.yaml > kubernetes/fluentbit-configmap-deploy.yaml
         envsubst < kubernetes/fluentbit-daemonset.yaml > kubernetes/fluentbit-daemonset-deploy.yaml

-    **Note:** If your cluster is not running in the United States, change the `us` in `us.gcr.io/gke-multi-cloud-release/gke-addon-sidecar:gke_multicloud.gke_multicloud_images_20220317_1445_RC00`
+    If your cluster is not running in the United States, change the `us` in `us.gcr.io/gke-multi-cloud-release/gke-addon-sidecar:gke_multicloud.gke_multicloud_images_20220317_1445_RC00`
     to `asia` or `eu` to match your cluster's region.